The range is tied to public local direction evidence rechecked on 20 June 2026, not presented as a timeless national amount.

 Evidence anchors for price transparency

-This guide uses local route evidence for the current participation-fee range.
+Local route evidence supports the current participation-fee range.
 The external references below are background anchors for public information and destination context; they are not local price sources.

 - The page uses

-priceas search language andparticipation feeas the operating term for tandem demonstration participation. - The current checked amount basis comes from public local Petrovac, Budva, Bečići, Kotor, Bar, and Durmitor route pages checked for this national guide on 8 June 2026.
+priceas search language andparticipation feeas the operating term for tandem demonstration participation. - The current checked amount basis comes from public local Petrovac, Budva, Bečići, Kotor, Bar, and Durmitor route pages rechecked for this national guide on 20 June 2026.

 - Route-specific logistics, seasonality, weather windows, pilot capacity, and current conditions can change whether a number still reflects today’s situation.